sc0ttkclark/debug-wp-redirect/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 2.1 - TBD, 2022 =
+* Added new option to only show debugging if the person is logged in as specific user ID(s).

 = 2.0.1 - March 5th, 2022 =
 * Updated the text on the debug output so that it includes where the debugging is coming from and gives a handy link to admins to disable the debugging output.